acmei/Guide-for-Transplants/transplant_guide.md

 - [All Ada Students & Graduates](https://twitter.com/SeattleRubySue/lists/ada-students-graduates)

-##Couch to Crash On
-- contact

 ##How We Got to Seattle
 - **Flying**
-  - So you plan on flying here.. see - [Getting Your Things to Seattle](#getting-your-things-to-seattle)
+  - So you plan on flying here...see - [Getting Your Things to Seattle](#getting-your-things-to-seattle)
 - **Driving**
   -  Two options to get your car here:
-    - Shipping: on average will cost ~ $1000, not to mention shipping costs for all your stuff, your plane ticket, etc. So.. honestly, why even bother?
+    - _Shipping_: on average will cost ~ $1000, not to mention shipping costs for all your stuff, your plane ticket, etc. So.. honestly, why even bother?
-    - Driving: if you can, buy what you need when you get here so you can stuff your car with bare necessities and call it a day.
+    - _Driving_: if you can, buy what you need when you get here so you can stuff your car with bare necessities and call it a day.
 If that doesn't work for you, renting a small UHaul trailer is a couple hundred, depending on how much space you need.
+  - **Parking**
-  - Parking: If you've never lived in a big city, you may not know.. having a car in Seattle is VERY EXPENSIVE (especially in downtown)!!
+    If you've never lived in a big city, you may not know...having a car is VERY EXPENSIVE (especially in downtown Seattle)!!
 Many places have their own garages but charge upwards of $200/month for parking.
 If you opt to not park in the building garage, the choices outside of that are scarce and/or just as expensive.
 Seattle public transit is pretty good.
 Use it.

 ##I’M IN SEATTLE!...Now What?
 Get settled, girl!
 Consider planning an IKEA trip with your other cohort transplants to get some furniture in your new space.
 Explore your neighborhood and get familiar (walking around is the best way).
-And don’t forget to do these easy-to-forget-but-damn-totally-necessary things:
+And don’t forget to do these easy-to-forget-but-totally-necessary things:

   - **Change your mailing address!**
     USPS will charge you $1.50 to change your mailing address online, but it’s so worth it.
 They’ll forward your mail from your old address for about six months and they’ll also notify those sending you mail that your address has changed to the new address.
-(Also don’t forget to update your bank/investment info, Netflix account and social media profiles.)
+(Also don’t forget to update your bank/investment info, Netflix account, social media profiles, etc.)

   - **Register to vote!**
     Since you changed your permanent address, you’ll have to register to vote.
 Don’t forget to do this!
 Your vote is important!!

   - **Get Internet!
 Cable!
 Utilities!**
     If your building doesn’t handle all your utilities, make sure to set them up ASAP.
 You don’t want to be left without WiFi for weeks!
 Your building manager should have a list of companies who provide for your location.
-    - _Comcast?
-CenturyLink?
-Wave?
-Condo Internet?_
+The options available in Seattle are Comcast, CenturyLink, Wave, and Condo Internet.

-  - **Get a library card!**
+  - **Get a library card**
     The Seattle Public Library is an amazing public service (the central branch is 11 stories!) with many local branches that may be in your neighborhood.
 All you need is proof of a local mailing address (bring in a piece of mail or a copy of your lease) and you’ll have access to all the things!

   - **Change your driver's license**
     By law, you have 30 days to change your driver's license and register your car with WA.
 But let's be honest, you're going to have a lot on your plate.
 So unless you happen to have a really nosy neighbor, I wouldn't stress it too much.
 Just make sure you get it done.

   - **Car registration**
     Just do it.
 When you change your driver's license.

+  - **Garbage**
+    Just an FYI -- Seattle likes to be green and keep the Earth happy.
+Because of this, it is a legal requirement for people to both recycle and compost in addition to just regularly throwing things away.
+Recycling is in the blue bin and compost in the green bin.
+Recycling, regular trash, and compost are all picked up by the waste department.